GitSiege7/collision_detection_algorithm_sim/README.md

 I recommend reading through each one of these explanations about the algorithms before attempting to observe them as you will be able to better see their differences.

 #### Controls
+- 0 - toggles HUD (in case you just wanna watch the pretty colors)
 - 1 - activates B-F algorithm
 - 2 - activates S&P algorithm
 - 3 - activates GRID algorithm